US EB-2 Visa: Employment Sponsored Visas

 What are the EB-2 visa fees?

 When applying for an EB-2 visa, you are accountable for paying certain fees.
-The DOL, USCIS and the U.S Embassy where you want to send your application will determine the cost.
+The DOL, USCIS, and the U.S. Embassy where you want to send your application will determine the cost.
 Here are the following fees that you have to pay:

 How Long Does It Take to Process My EB-2 Visa?

 EB-2 visa processing might take a while, due to a limited number of employment-based visas allowed per year.
 It might take a year to three or four years for your EB-2 visa to be processed.
-The earlier you applied, the faster your application might get processed.
+The earlier you apply, the faster your application might get processed.

-Can I Bring My Family to the U.S With an EB-2 Visa?
+Can I Bring My Family to the U.S. with an EB-2 Visa?

 Yes.
 Once your EB-2 visa is approved and valid, you can include your spouse and children below 21 years old (single/unmarried) to accompany you in the U.S. They must apply for an E-21 visa for your spouse and an E-22 visa for your children.

-Given that they have successfully acquired their visas, your spouse can get a job in the U.S by securing an Employment Authorization Document (EAD).
+Given that they have successfully acquired their visas, your spouse can get a job in the U.S. by securing an Employment Authorization Document (EAD).